Remi-Gau/McGurk_prior_code/README.md

 I have uploaded the original results of this study on [neurovault](https://neurovault.org/collections/4172/).

+More information and the stimuli are available on the corresponding [OSF project](https://osf.io/hby4j/).

 ## Original version of the code
 The script to run (orginally with matlab 2010a and psychtoolbox version 3.09) the fMRI and behavioral experiments are in the `fMRI` and `psychophysics` folders respectively.
 Still in need of better documentation. :-(